scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Crafting Unauthorized Hop Fields {#crafting}

 Hop fields are protected with MACs.
-To be able to craft and misuse unauthorized hop fields, an adversary must therefore either determine the MAC's key or try to break the MAC directly.
+To be able to craft and misuse unauthorized hop fields, an adversary must therefore either determine the MAC's key or crack the underlying MAC algorithm.

 To determine an unknown MAC key, the adversary may perform a brute-force attack.
 Candidate keys can be validated by checking the MAC contained in sample hop fields.
 But as SCION uses 128-bit keys by default, such an off-line attack is computationally infeasible in practice.
 Another obstacle to adversaries is the short life of the keys for MAC computation, with a validity period of 24 hours.